fhildeb/lukso-node-guide/docs/guides/validator-setup/launchpad-walkthrough.md

 # 1.5 Launchpad Walkthrough

 This section guides you through the deposit process using the LUKSO Validator Deposit Launchpads.
 Depositing funds is a critical step that activates your validator keys and enables your node to participate in staking, which in turn generates income.
-Before you begin, please ensure that you have read and understood the staking fundamentals in the [Node Operation](/docs/theory/node-operation/staking-deposits.md) and [Blockchain Knowledge](/docs/theory/blockchain-knowledge/proof-of-stake.md) chapters in the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.

-:::warning
+:::tip

-This step is about transferring funds from your wallet to your validator deposit keys, enabling your node to run and earn staking rewards.
-If you are unsure about Deposits and Proof of Stake, further details can be found on the [Staking Deposits](/docs/theory/node-operation/staking-deposits.md) page.
+If you're not quite sure about [**Hardware Preparations**](/docs/theory/preparations/node-specifications.md), [**Blockchain Fundamentals**](/docs/theory/blockchain-knowledge/proof-of-stake.md), or the basics of [**Node Operations**](/docs/theory/node-operation/client-setups.md), please refer to the 🧠 [**Theory**](/docs/theory/preparations/node-specifications.md) section to build a solid foundation of knowledge before continuing with the validator or node setup.

 :::

-:::info
+:::warning

-To become a validator on the **LUKSO Testnet**, you will first have to contact <nobr> `testnet-validators@lukso.network` </nobr> to whitelist your wallet and validator keys.
-Testnet validators are core community members and organizations ensuring healthy uptimes, stability, and quick response times for developers without claiming profit.
+Further details about validator operation and deposit instructions can be found on the [**Staking Deposits**](/docs/theory/node-operation/staking-deposits.md) page.

 :::